 Venus, too, has mountains – and they are snow-capped in metal.
 Strange but true!

-Do you have any interesting facts about mountains that we’ve not covered?
-Share them here in the comments section below!
+Do you know any fun facts about mountains?
+Share them in the comments below!